studious/terminitor/README.md

       run "bundle install"
     end

-Or when a tab is opened as part of a block (window, tab, group) the commands are run in each traversed block
+__2. when a tab is opened as part of a block__ (window, tab, group) the commands are run in each traversed block

+    group do
+      setup "echo setup for these tabs"
+      tab "echo 'tab1 with setup'"
+      tab "echo 'tab2 with setup'"
+    end

     window do
       setup do